srikanth-narayanan/CarND-Capstone/README.md

  ## Note to Tester

- There are two convolutional neural network model trained to perform traffic light detection.
+ There are two convolutional neural network models trained to perform traffic light detection.
  * sim model which is for simulator traffic light detection
-   * Download the simulation model graph file from [here](https://drive.google.com/open?id=1n80HhRqVogksG1NPu0QZdKQSTI92G_2y) and move it to model folder name sim in the traffic light node "CarND-Capstone/ros/src/tl_detector/light_classification/model/sim_model"
+   * Download the simulation model graph file from [here](https://drive.google.com/open?id=1n80HhRqVogksG1NPu0QZdKQSTI92G_2y) and move it to model folder name `sim` in the traffic light node "CarND-Capstone/ros/src/tl_detector/light_classification/model/sim_model"
  * real model which is used in real world traffic light detection
-   * Download the real world model graph from [here](https://drive.google.com/open?id=1TPs9U6249iEQbeAOtOxrDhHcZ79guDDT) and move it to the model folder name real in the traffic light node "CarND-Capstone/ros/src/tl_detector/light_classification/model/real_model"
+   * Download the real world model graph from [here](https://drive.google.com/open?id=1TPs9U6249iEQbeAOtOxrDhHcZ79guDDT) and move it to the model folder name `real` in the traffic light node "CarND-Capstone/ros/src/tl_detector/light_classification/model/real_model"

 ## Other Info